-F. Approval Process
+E. Approval Process

 - a.
-The Planning Director shall review the application for a proposed rezoning in light of the considerations for Planning Director Review in Sec.
-10.2.4.H. and provide a report to the Planning Commission.
-The Planning Commission recommendation shall be sent to the City Council in advance of the public hearing. - b.
-In reviewing any required master plan, the Planning Director shall consult with the heads of the departments of Public Utilities, Transportation, Engineering Services, Parks and Cultural Resources, Development Services and Fire to check the proposed master plan against the requirements of the UDO and other applicable technical requirements of the City.
+The Planning Director shall review the application for a proposed rezoning or TCZ in light of the considerations for Planning Director Review in Sec.
+10.2.4.E.
+In reviewing any required CMP or PD master plan, the Planning Director shall consult with the heads of the departments of Public Utilities, Transportation, Engineering Services, Parks and Cultural Resources, Development Services and Fire to check the proposed master plan against the requirements of the UDO and other applicable technical requirements of the City. - b.
+Following review, the Planning Director shall prepare a report and forward the application to the Planning Commission.